At SRS and SRNS, Learning is Always Priority No. 1

 - Letter from ADW Superintendent of Schools 3.18.20

 - Letter from ADW Superintendent of Schools 3.12.20

 - Letter from ADW Superintendent of Schools 2.27.20

 A Picture Says 1,000 Words

 We are incredibly proud of our community during this challenging time.
 View our album on Facebook of our students and teachers engaged in remote learning.
 Parents, send your photos to MJ Garcia to include on our social media.
 If you post directly, be sure to tag us (@SRSrockville) and use the hashtags #WeAreStRaphael and #ADWFamily.
-Photos of your child in uniform (occasionally) are welcome and encouraged.

 Looking for more ideas for remote learning, coping tips, activities, etc., from fellow SRS parents?
 View the suggestions from our community (located in the comments of the post), where you can contribute your own resources.